 Serve Our Supporters

-Our subscribers value Yutani not only because we deliver great content, but because we hold ourselves to a higher standard in how we treat subscribers and operate more generally.
-Keeping the following principles in mind will help us to maintain that high standard:
+Our subscribers value Yutani not only because we aim to deliver exceptional content, but because we want to hold ourselves to a higher standard in how we treat our subscribers and operate more generally.
+Keeping the following principles in mind will help us maintain such a standard.

-Our reputation as a Admins, Editors & Contributors that our subscribers can trust is our most valuable asset, and it is up to all of us to make sure that we continually earn that trust.
-All of our communications and other interactions with our subscribers should increase their trust in us.
+Our reputation as a Admins, Editors & Contributors that our subscribers can trust is one of our most valuable assets, and it is up to all of us as a community to make sure that we continually earn that trust.
+All of our communications and other interactions with our community of subscribers should help increase their trust in us.

 Privacy and Security

 Always remember that we are asking subscribers to trust us with their personal information.
-Preserving that trust requires that each of us respect and protect the privacy and security of that information.
-Our security procedures strictly limit access to and use of subscribers’ personal information and require that each of us take measures to protect user data from unauthorized access.
-Know your responsibilities under these procedures, and collect use, and access user personal information only as authorized by our Security Policies, our Privacy Policies, and applicable data protection laws.
+Preserving that trust requires that each one of us will respect and protect the privacy and security of their information.
+Our security procedures strictly limit access to and use of subscribers’ personal information and we require that each of us take extended measures to protect user data from unauthorized access.
+Knowing our responsibilities under these procedures, collecting, and accessing users personal information only as authorized by our Security Policies, our Privacy Policies, and applicable data protection laws.